 Daniel P. Stipano

-Mr. Stipano is the deputy chief counsel for the Office of the Comptroller of the Currency.
+Mr. Stipano is a partner with Buckley Sandler, LLP, where he advises banks on regulatory issues including BSA/AML.
+Mr. Stipano was the deputy chief counsel for the Office of the Comptroller of the Currency.
 He served as Acting Chief Counsel from October 2004 to August 2005, and from October through December 2012.
 As deputy chief counsel, Mr. Stipano supervises the OCC’s Enforcement and Compliance, Litigation, Community and Consumer Law, and Administrative and Internal Law Divisions.
 He also supervises the OCC district counsel staffs in the OCC’s Southern and Western Districts.
 From 1995 to 2000, Mr. Stipano served as the director of the OCC’s Enforcement and Compliance Division.
 In this position, he headed the division that was responsible for taking administrative enforcement actions against national banks and their institution-affiliated parties.
 From 1989 to 1995, Mr. Stipano was an assistant director in the Enforcement and Compliance Division, after joining the OCC in 1985 as a staff attorney in the division.
 A member of the Virginia State Bar and the American Bar Association, Mr. Stipano also represents the OCC on the Treasury Department’s Bank Secrecy Act Advisory Group and the National Interagency Bank Fraud Working Group.
 Mr. Stipano received his JD degree from the Marshall-Wythe School of Law, College of William and Mary in 1983.
 He also received a BA degree, summa cum laude, from Union College, in 1980, where he earned Departmental Honors in Political Science and was elected Phi Beta Kappa.

 John E. Sullivan III